vdasu/lighter-r/README.md

     1. Fred<sub>3</sub>
     2. Fred<sub>4</sub>
 3. The Peres (Per<sub>3</sub>) gate is implemented in the [peres](https://github.com/vdasu/lighter-r/tree/peres) branch, but this brance is not under active development
+4. LIGHTER doesn't support logic gates with 0 cost.
+The cost for the NOT (Tof<sub>1</sub>) has been substituted for 0.01 instead in all three libraries i.e NCT, MCT and MCT+MCF
+5. The number following the logic gate symbol denotes the number of primitive logic gates used to implement the gate.
+For example, CNOT1 uses 1 XOR gate in its implementation.
+The 3 and 4 in the symbol for the FREDKIN gates represent the input size in bits.
+The 1 and 2 denote which output line is being used.
+For example, FREDKIN2_32 is the symbol for the 3 bit FREDKIN gate where the second output line is used.

 ### Changes From Vanilla LIGHTER ###